 This report was sent in by Keith Oxley from the UK after his recent visit to Barcelona.

 We found the city to be all that has been said about its beauty.
-We also found it to be very wheelchair friendly and had no problem getting about.
-Parking our hire car proved to be very easy with the multi-story car park just off La Rambla with disabled blue badge places on the ground floor and a very helpful assistant to help us.
+We also found it to be wheelchair friendly and had no problem getting about.
+Parking our hire car proved to be easy with the multistory car park just off La Rambla with people with a disability blue badge places on the ground floor and a helpful assistant to help us.

 Toilets did not prove to be much of a problem as restaurants and bars generally had easy access toilets.
 The one exception we found was the Kentucky Fried Chicken place on La Rambla, where the toilets were down a steep flight of stairs.

 A minor disappointment was that in Güell Park there was no wheelchair access to the plaza where Gaudí's bench is.
 We had to content ourselves by looking down on it from the upper level.
-Güell Park itself is very wheelchair friendly although it requires a strong pusher to negotiate some of the steep slopes.
-Fortunately my brother and his wife had travelled up from their home near Granada to be with us for a few days and he did a lot of the pushing.
-Nevertheless I have lost about five kilos.
+Güell Park itself is wheelchair friendly although it requires a strong pusher to negotiate some of the steep slopes.
+Fortunately, my brother and his wife had travelled up from their home near Granada to be with us for a few days, and he did a lot of the pushing.
+Nevertheless, I have lost about five kilos.

 Again, thanks for your fabulous web site and long may it prosper and be of benefit to tourists like us.

-Editor's note: Thanks very much Keith for this informative report.
-Remember we welcome your experiences so click on the Feedback link and tell us your story.
+Editor's note: Thank you Keith for this informative report.
+Remember we welcome your experiences, so click on the Feedback link and tell us your story.
 Feedback